-The history of Dahlstrom mouldings is vast, and so is our catalog of metal mouldings.
-For your amusement, we went into the Dahlstrom archives and dug up the oldest profiles we could find for what was then Dahlstrom Metallic Door Co.’s Moulding Division.
+The history of Dahlstrom mouldings is extensive, and so is our catalog of metal mouldings.
+For your amusement, we dug through the archives to find the oldest profiles designed for what was originally called the Dahlstrom Metallic Door Company.

-The earliest date on these drawings is 1911; many have some of our oldest recorded jobs.
-All of the mouldings listed still exist in today’s catalog and are available for custom ordering.
+The earliest date on these drawings is 1911; many were included in some of our oldest recorded projects.
+All of these mouldings still exist for manufacture today, and are available for custom ordering.

-Care to take a fascinating peek into architectural history?
+Care to take a fascinating peek into architectural design history?

 10 Oldest Metal Architectural Mouldings